 There are some basic design principles which apply to any space orbiter.

 Spacecraft experience powerful accelerations and hence strong gee forces.
-Strong acceleration can dramatically improve overall performance, but at the same time everything has to be strengthened to take the extra gees and that adds weight which reduces performance.
+Strong acceleration can dramatically improve overall performance, but at the same time everything has to be strengthened to take the extra gees and that adds weight which both reduces the performance gains and limits the payload design options.
 The two effects must be balanced out.
-Then again some payloads, especially humans, cannot tolerate very high gee forces.
+Then again some payloads, especially humans, cannot tolerate very high gee forces, even in principle.
 This can limit the technologies available to the designer.
-Most satellites and other payloads are carefully designed and packaged for high-gee flight, while even the most super-fit and highly trained astronauts can manage rather less gee.
-Ordinary scientists and passengers are more delicate and need lower gee still, posing the greatest engineering challenge.
+Most satellites and other inert payloads are carefully designed and packaged for high-gee flight.
+Even the most super-fit and highly trained astronauts can manage rather less gee, while ordinary scientists and passengers are more delicate and need lower gee still, posing the greatest engineering challenge.
 A design approach which suits one kind of payload may be unworkable for another.

 A key principle to driving down cost is re-usability.
-Throwing away a space launcher after use and building another one for the next launch is obviously wasteful.
+Throwing away a space launcher after use and building another one for the next flight is obviously wasteful.
 But the technology to make a re-usable stage is difficult and hence also both expensive and potentially unreliable.
-The hardest stage to re-use has in practice proved to be the one which takes the orbital rocket to the edge of space but then drops back.
+The hardest stage to re-use has in practice proved to be the one which takes the orbital rocket through the hypersonic phase and into the fringes of space.

 As technologies evolve, some of the design compromises shift and what suited past generations may no longer be optimal.
 But that does not mean that the laws of physics change.
 The most practical answer, at any given level of technical advancement, is not necessarily either the cheapest or the most appealing one.